-The Company develops low-cost, high speed, light-based security and quality control solutions for use in homeland security, anti-counterfeiting, forgery/fraud prevention, brand protection and process control applications.
-Its patent-pending technology uses controlled illumination with specific bands of light, to establish a unique spectral signature for both individual and classes of items.
-When matched against existing databases, these spectral signatures allow precise identification and authentication of any item or substance.
-This breakthrough optical sensing and data capture technology is called SPM.
-SPM technology can be miniaturized and is easily integrated into a variety of hand-held or fixed mount configurations, and can be combined in the same package as a bar-code or biometric scanner.
+The Company develops low-cost, high speed, light-based security and quality control solutions for use in homeland security, anti-counterfeiting, forgery/fraud prevention, brand protection, process control applications, and diagnostics.
+The Company's patented and patent-pending technology uses controlled illumination with specific bands of light, to establish a unique spectral signature for both individual and classes of items.
+When matched against existing databases, these spectral signatures allow precise identification and authentication or diagnostics of any item or substance.
+This breakthrough optical sensing and data capture technology is called Spectral Pattern Matching (SPM).
+SPM technology lends itself to flexible form factors and can be miniaturized, and is easily integrated into a variety of hand-held or fixed mount configurations, and can be a stand-alone device or combined in the same package as a bar-code or biometric scanner.

 On September 6, 2011, the Company announced that it was issued US Patent No. 7,996,173, entitled "Method, Apparatus and Article to Facilitate Distributed Evaluation of Objects Using Electromagnetic Energy," by the United States Office of Patents and Trademarks.
-Other patent applications remain pending.